 Malt is the product created through controlled germination and drying (or kilning) of barley, and consists of three stages.
 Click on the image below to see the full size chart, or read a description of the how and why.

 Got a question about malt?
-Cargill provides answers.
+Talk to the community.

 Malt varieties and characteristics

 No two batches of malt are alike.
 The only sure way to predict their effect on your brew is to ask for and know how to read malt analysis sheets.

 Any crop is potentially susceptible to the ravages of pests or disease, and barley is no exception.

 Malt-handling isn’t such a back-breaker when you have a silo and a good delivery system.
 A checklist to aid in designing a silo.

 Malt in general can store for long periods of time if kept in a clean dry environment.
 Tip to make sure you do it right.